Inequality of Opportunity and Income Redistribution: Main Results

 \subsection{Margins of Redistribution and Heterogeneity}

-Differences in redistribution across luck environments can be decomposed into differences in the extensive margin (whether anything is redistributed) and the intensive margin (how much is redistributed).
-In Appendix \ref{sec:extensive_intensive}, we investigate the role of the extensive and intensive margins in accounting for the redistribution gap across luck environments.
-On the extensive margin, we find that a higher fraction of spectators do not redistribute any earnings under lucky opportunities than under lucky outcomes.
-On the intensive margin, we still find that mean redistribution is lower and less responsive to the likelihood that the best performer lost under lucky opportunities than lucky outcomes.
+Differences in redistribution across luck environments can be decomposed into differences in the extensive margin (whether anything is redistributed) and the intensive margin (how much is redistributed).\footnote{This analysis of the intensive and extension margins of redistribution was not included in our preregistration and should therefore be considered exploratory in nature.} In Appendix \ref{sec:extensive_intensive}, we investigate the role of the extensive and intensive margins in accounting for the redistribution gap across luck environments.
+On the extensive margin, we find that a higher fraction of spectators do not redistribute any earnings under lucky opportunities than under lucky outcomes ($p$ < 0.01).
+On the intensive margin, we still find that redistribution is less responsive to the likelihood that the best performer lost under lucky opportunities than lucky outcomes ($p$ < 0.01).
 Thus, both the extensive and the intensive margin contribute to the redistribution gap.

 We also find that redistribution behavior varies by respondents' gender, income, and political views.
 Appendix Table \ref{tab:redist-pi-het} presents the results from a heterogeneity analysis.
 Females tend to favor redistribution more than males across both luck environments.
-Respondents in households with annual incomes above \$100,000 redistribute less on average across both luck environments.
+Respondents in households with annual incomes below \$100,000 redistribute more on average across both luck environments.
+This finding is notable in light of recent cross-country evidence by \cite{marechal2025whose} suggesting that actual redistribution policies are more strongly correlated with the preferences of lower socioeconomic groups.
 Finally, Republicans tend to support redistribution less than others.
-These patterns are consistent with previous evidence and extend to the domain of unequal opportunities \citep{alesina2011preferences, ashok2015support, alesina2018intergenerational, almaas2020cutthroat}.
+These patterns are consistent with previous evidence and extend to the domain of unequal opportunities \citep{alesina2011preferences, ashok2015support, alesina2018intergenerational, almaas2020cutthroat,cohn2023wealthy}.